rezacr588/rezacr588/README.md

 - 👋 Hi, I’m @rezacr588
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in artificial intelligence and augumented reality
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and augumented reality
-- 💞️ I’m looking to collaborate on react & python & JavaScript
+- 💞️ I’m looking to collaborate on react & python & JavaScript & C#
 - 📫 How to reach me?  linkedin!